 Find out more about unpaid parental leaveOpens in a new window on GOV.UK

-If you don’t think your employer is treating you correctly or recognising your rights when you go back to work, there are some things you can do.
+If you don’t think your employer is treating you fairly or recognising your rights when you go back to work, there are some things you can do.

 - Find out if what’s happening is discrimination.
 Read more about discrimination on Citizens AdviceOpens in a new window If you live in Northern Ireland, contact the ECNI for adviceOpens in a new window